-The long-term expected rate of return on OPEB plan investments was determined by CalPERS using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined by GRS using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 Expected compound (geometric) returns were calculated over a closed period.
-Based on separate expected nominal returns for the short-term (first 10 years) and the long-term (11+ years), a single expected return rate of 7.00% was calculated for the combined short-term and long-term periods.
+Based on separate expected real returns for the short-term (first 10 years) and the long-term (11-40 years), and an average inflation assumption of 2.25%, a single expected nominal return rate of 6.75% was calculated for the combined short-term and long-term periods.
 If applied to expected cash flows during that period, the resulting present value of benefits is expected to be consistent with the present value of benefits that would be determined by applying the short and long-term expected rates to the same cash flows.